gwizard/gwizard/README.md

 ### gwizard-config

-The `ConfigModule` loads and binds a configuration object from a file, using Dropwizard's nifty system property override mechanism.
+The `ConfigModule` loads and binds a configuration object from a YAML file, using Dropwizard's nifty system property override mechanism.
 You almost certainly want this.

 [README for gwizard-config](gwizard-config/README.md)